moorepants/learn-multibody-dynamics/visualization.rst

 PyThreeJS
 =========

-PyThreeJS allows you to use ThreeJS in Python.
+PyThreeJS allows you to use ThreeJS via Python.
 The functions and objects that PyThreeJS makes available are found in its documentation, but since these have a 1:1 mapping to the ThreeJS code, you'll also find more information in the ThreeJS documentation.
 We will import PyThreeJS like so:

 .. jupyter-execute::